 Let’s Wrap It Up

 IdealLean Protein for Women is an excellent source of lean, high-quality protein to fuel an active lifestyle.
 IdealLean includes nutrients women need to stay healthy, like calcium, vitamin D, and folic acid.
-Plus it has only 80 calories, no fat, and no carbs!
+Plus it has only 90-100 calories!
 And of course IdealLean Protein is less likely to trigger that annoying pregnancy nausea than a salmon, steak, or a pork chop will.

-Get your Cake Batter, French Vanilla, Chocolate Protein, Piña Colada, Strawberries ‘N Cream, or Chocolate Coconut today!
+Get one of our delicious flavors like Cake Batter, French Vanilla, Chocolate Protein, Strawberries ‘N Cream, or Chocolate Coconut today!

 *Always ask your doctor before adding any supplements to your diet, especially when you’re pregnant or nursing.